Brian Taylor is Professor of Urban Planning and Public Policy, and Director of the Institute of Transportation Studies at UCLA.

-Brian Taylor’s research centers on transportation policy and planning – most of it conducted in close collaboration with his many exceptional students.
-His students have won dozens of local and national awards for their work, and today hold positions at the highest levels of planning analysis, teaching, and practice.
-More of his students have won awards from the Council of University Transportation Centers for the best capstone project, thesis, or dissertation in transportation policy and planning than have the students of any other faculty member in North America.
+Professor Taylor’s research centers on transportation policy and planning – most of it conducted in close collaboration with his many exceptional students.
+His students have won dozens of national awards for their work, and today hold positions at the highest levels of planning analysis, teaching, and practice.

 Professor Taylor explores how society pays for transportation systems and how these systems in turn serve the needs of people who – because of low income, disability, location, or age – have lower levels of mobility.
 Topically, his research examines travel behavior, transportation economics & finance, and politics & planning.